 Long-Term Care Clinic

-All YNHH, doctoral fellows have the option of receiving weekly supervised individual psychotherapy training within the Long Term Care Clinic.
+At YNHH, doctoral fellows within the Assessment, DBT, and Gender Program placements have the option of receiving weekly supervised individual psychotherapy training within the Long-Term Care Clinic.

-The Long Term Care Clinic is an outpatient psychotherapy training clinic operated by the Department of Psychiatry and YNHH.
+The Long-Term Care Clinic (LTCC) is an outpatient psychotherapy training clinic operated by the Department of Psychiatry and YNHH.
 Individual patients are referred to this clinic by the Yale University Health Services and, as such, are typically members of the University community who are seeking insight-oriented psychotherapy for a variety of identified issues, most commonly related to developmental, relationship, mood, and/or anxiety concerns.

 Within the LTCC, individual weekly supervision from a psychodynamic perspective is provided to guide the fellow in conceptualizing and implementing treatment from an insight-oriented therapeutic modality most appropriate to the assigned cases.
 Typically, doctoral fellows see one individual therapy patient in once-a-week psychotherapy for the full duration of their training year.